 Creating a Controlled Vocabulary

 So how you pick what keywords to include?
 I have found the best way to go about it is by deciding up front what to use – just like when planning short codes.
 This may not always be possible…I mean, it’s impossible to account for every potential scenario, but you can at least try to standardize as much as possible.
+More on this in another post.
 Your vocabulary doesn’t have to be fancy – it just has to work, and you can create one however you feel most comfortable – perhaps in a spreadsheet?
 As long as you plan ahead just a little bit, you’ll be fine.
 Just beware of the tag monster.
 It’s lurking out there. =0

 Working with Keywords

 System tags and IPTC keywords have a many similarities, especially in the way they are created.
 You can add tags as you are saving a file, or you can add it after the fact.
 Both tag systems let you have multiple tags added to one file, which makes them extremely useful if you have photos that belong to a few different categories.

 In this tutorial, we’ll be using them from the File Explorer (previously known as the Windows Explorer) inside of your PC operating system.
 You can get to your File Explorer by clicking the shortcut in the middle of your dock (looks like a folder).

 To tag a file, select it, right click to view the options menu, select Properties, and when the box pops open, go to the Details tab.
 You can add as many tags as you want to the file by simply typing them in the text box next to Tags (separate them by colons).
 When done, click Apply and OK.

 If you want to batch this process and be a little more productive, just select a few more photos at a time.
 Anytime you have more than one photo selected, you will add the same keywords to all those files.
 The only difference is that you will only see two tabs, and the Details pane will not show individual values for each image; it’ll say Multiple Values instead.

 Renaming & Deleting Tags